ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 So you've done all these steps and it does nothing.
 Is it time to call the course staff and have them just tell you exactly what to type?

-(It's never time to ask the course staff to tell you what to type.)
+(Just kidding.
+It's never time to ask the course staff to tell you what to type.)

 So many circumstances in this class depend on getting many details exactly correct before something works.
 Now, you have an opportunity to develop your debugging skills so that you are prepared for future situations.
 Here are the steps to take when using DMA.
 Invoke the program in the System Workbench debugger and use the I/O Register Debug panel to check registers one at a time to ensure they are correct.
 Here are the imporant ones: